ArduPilot/ardupilot_wiki/plane/source/docs/soaring.rst

    Available in firmware revisions 4.1 and later.

-:ref:`SOAR_MIN_THML_S<SOAR_MIN_THML_S>` : Minimum time to remain in LOITER once entered for a thermal before exiting due to low lift or altitude limits.
+:ref:`SOAR_MIN_THML_S<SOAR_MIN_THML_S>` : Minimum time to remain in THERMAL once entered for a thermal before exiting due to low lift or altitude limits.

-:ref:`SOAR_MIN_CRSE_S<SOAR_MIN_CRSE_S>` : Minimum time to remain in glide after exiting LOITER due to low lift or altitude limits before entering LOITER mode again, or when entering Soaring initially.
+:ref:`SOAR_MIN_CRSE_S<SOAR_MIN_CRSE_S>` : Minimum time to remain in glide after exiting THERMAL due to low lift or altitude limits before entering THERMAL mode again, or when entering Soaring initially.

 Use geofence
 ------------